Calvenn/Smart-Vehicle-Data-Validation-Error-Detection/README.md

 # Problem Statement: Smart Vehicle Data Validation & Error Detection by BJAK
 ## Industry Collaboration

 ## Overview
 This prototype demonstrates a **digital insurance quoting system** designed for both **car** and **motorcycle** insurance.
 The flow guides users from selecting their insurance type, entering details, validating vehicle information, and finally receiving an estimated insurance price with optional add-ons.

-The prototype was created to improve **user experience**, reduce **data entry errors**, and streamline the process of obtaining an insurance quote online.
+The system was created to improve **user experience**, reduce **human errors in vehicle data entry**, and streamline the process of obtaining an insurance quote online.

 ---